beave/meer/doc/source/configuration.rst

 http
 ~~~~

-This option controls Meers ability to record decoded alert http to the ``http``
+This option controls Meer's ability to record decoded alert http to the ``http``
 SQL table.
 If "http" is detected within the EVE/JSON  and the ``http``
 decoder is enabled (controlled in the ``meer-core``),  then it will be recorded
 to the ``http`` SQL table.